Communication between the Chappe telegraphs of Haute Maurienne Vanoise

 4 days not to be missed:

-- National Chappe Telegraphy Day, on the 1st Sunday in June,
+- National Chappe Telegraphy Day, on the first Sunday in June,

-- Les estivales Chappe: 3rd Monday in July, 1st Friday in August and European Heritage Days, 3rd weekend in September,
+- Les estivales Chappe: the third Monday in July, the first Friday in August, and European Heritage Days, the third weekend in September,

-From 1793 onwards, France's aerial telegraph lines formed the world's first telecommunications network.
-The five Chappe brothers designed, built and managed the network.
+Starting in 1793, France’s aerial telegraph lines formed the world’s first telecommunications network.
+The five Chappe brothers designed, built, and managed the network.

-The technique used consisted in placing towers on high points to support an indicator mechanism consisting of a long arm pivoting at the top of two beams, itself equipped at both ends with a short, pivoting arm.
+The technique used involved placing towers on high points to support an indicator mechanism consisting of a long arm pivoting at the top of two beams, each equipped at both ends with a short, pivoting arm.

 The geometric figures formed by these arms indicated a number from 1 to 92, referring to a dictionary of words or phrases.
 The first signal indicated the page, the second the line containing the word to be coded.
 A telescope was used to read the signals from a distance.